 3. Loyalty programs

+There are many strategies and tactics you can take to improve customer engagement.
+However, it doesn’t matter which method you choose if you don’t understand what your audience wants.
+A recent study shows 93% of marketers create content around a specific product or service—whereas the majority of business leaders are looking for content about ideas.
+If you’re not giving the people what they want, you won’t improve your engagement rates.
 If you want to use virtual reality or interactive content, first spend the time to determine what your customers are really looking for.
 Then think of ways to utilize these innovative methods to create content that aligns with their wants and needs.